fenok/react-router-typesafe-routes/README.md

 Define React Router routes:

 > [!NOTE]
 > We will use the JSX style of defining routes throughout the documentation, but you can easily define them in any way that React Router enables.
-See [Routing](https://reactrouter.com/start/framework/routing) for more information.
+See [Framework Routing](https://reactrouter.com/start/framework/routing) and [Library Routing](https://reactrouter.com/start/library/routing) for more information.
+Note that at the time of writing there are [some issues](https://github.com/remix-run/react-router/issues/12359) with types generation when absolute paths are used.

 ```tsx
 import { Route, Routes } from "react-router";